-The City of Chicago opened a whole can of worms when it filed for a motion to vacate hundreds of marijuana-possession convictions going back 30 years.
+The City of Seattle opened a whole can of worms when it filed for a motion to vacate hundreds of marijuana-possession convictions going back 30 years.

-Despite evidence that both white and black citizens of Seattle consumed weed at relatively the same rate, City attorney, Pete Holmes, acknowledged that marijuana convictions were racially motivated.
+Despite evidence that both white and black citizens of Seattle consumed weed at relatively the same rate, City Attorney Pete Holmes acknowledged that marijuana convictions were racially motivated.

 He was adamant and hopeful that the drug policies of the past would also have to be amended and that the accused offenders who were primarily black would be cleared of all charges.

 Now vs. Then

-Times have certainly changed and what used to be a crime, is now a lucrative legal business.
+Times have certainly changed, and what used to be a crime, is now a lucrative legal business.
 Voters approved the legalization of marijuana in the state of Washington in 2012.

 This proposal would see the names of 542 people cleared.
-She was of the opinion that vacating those charges would be a step in the right direction of righting the wrongs of the past and making amends for the failed war on drugs that was mainly targeting the communities of color.
+She was of the opinion that vacating those charges would be a step in the right direction of righting the wrongs of the past and making amends for the failed War on Drugs that was mainly targeting the communities of color.

 Although vacating the charges won’t be able to reverse the harm of the past, it would give Seattle citizens, including immigrants and refugees, an opportunity to start with a clean slate.

 Their district attorney, Larry Krasner, reversed over 50 charges of possession.
-The move ultimately freed up more resources to fight homicides, instead of misdemeanors.
+The move ultimately freed up more resources to fight homicides instead of misdemeanors.